Medical Negligence Lawsuits Salt Lake City

 Before initiating a medical malpractice action, your attorney will meet with you to discuss your claim.
 You will be asked to sign a form consenting to the release of your medical records and other information as well as a contingency fee agreement.
 In the weeks that follow, your attorney will obtain and carefully review copies of your medical records.
 He may also have your records reviewed by a physician or other healthcare professional.
 Click here to learn more.

 If, after reviewing your medical records, your medical malpractice attorney feels that you have a good malpractice claim, he may send a letter to the responsible healthcare provider.
 This letter will describe the negligent care that caused your injuries.
 In many states a copy of this letter must be sent to the State Division of Professional Licensing with a request for a hearing on your claim.
 Usually, within four to six months, you and your medical malpractice attorney will meet with representatives of the state licensing division to discuss your claim.
 Subsequently, the division will issue an opinion on whether they agree that you have been injured by substandard healthcare.

 If the division believes that you have been injured by substandard healthcare, you may be able to settle your claim after this hearing.
-Your attorney will help you determine what is a fair and appropriate settlement amount; however, the final decision will always be yours.
+Your attorney will help you determine what a fair and appropriate settlement amount is; however, the final decision will always be yours.
 Click here to contact us for more information on medical malpractice claims in Utah, Idaho, Arizona, Nevada, and Wyoming.

-Usually, healthcare providers believe their conduct was proper or are unwilling to admit that they have injured a patient through carelessness or neglect.
+Healthcare providers usually believe their conduct was proper, or are unwilling to admit that they have injured a patient through carelessness or neglect.
 If the responsible healthcare provider is unwilling to settle, it may be necessary to file a complaint in state or federal court and prepare for trial.
 This process usually takes from two to three years.
 Most cases settle before trial.
 Click here to contact us today.